Ground-coupled heat exchanger

 A qanat and windcatcher used as an earth duct, for both earth coupling and evaporative cooling.
 No fan is needed; the suction in the lee of the windtower draws the air up and out.

 A ground-coupled heat exchanger is an underground heat exchanger that can capture heat from and/or dissipate heat to the ground.
 They use the Earth's near constant subterranean temperature to warm or cool air or other fluids for residential, agricultural or industrial uses.
 If building air is blown through the heat exchanger for heat recovery ventilation, they are called earth tubes (or Canadian well, Provençal well, Solar chimney, also termed earth cooling tubes, earth warming tubes, earth-air heat exchangers (EAHE or EAHX), air-to-soil heat exchanger, earth channels, earth canals, earth-air tunnel systems, ground tube heat exchanger, hypocausts, subsoil heat exchangers, thermal labyrinths, underground air pipes, and others).

 Earth tubes are often a viable and economical alternative or supplement to conventional central heating or air conditioning systems since there are no compressors, chemicals or burners and only blowers are required to move the air.
 These are used for either partial or full cooling and/or heating of facility ventilation air.
 Their use can help buildings meet Passive House standards or LEED certification.

 Earth-air heat exchangers have been used in agricultural facilities (animal buildings) and horticultural facilities (greenhouses) in the United States of America over the past several decades and have been used in conjunction with solar chimneys in hot arid areas for thousands of years, probably beginning in the Persian Empire.
 Implementation of these systems in India as well as in the cooler climates of Austria, Denmark and Germany to preheat the air for home ventilation systems has become fairly common since the mid-1990s, and is slowly being adopted in North America.

-Ground-coupled heat exchanger may also use water or antifreeze as a heat transfer fluid, often in conjunction with a geothermal heat pump.
-See, for example downhole heat exchangers.
-The rest of this article deals primarily with earth-air heat exchangers or earth tubes.
+Ground-coupled heat exchangers may also use water or antifreeze as a heat transfer fluid, often in conjunction with a geothermal heat pump, for example in downhole heat exchangers.